 Undying conviction is not enough to establish veridicality.
 Towards this aim, the philosopher of psychedelics Peter Sjöstedt-Hughes argues that we can compare such experiences against the following criteria, which act as truth-testers: sensibility (what you sense with your five senses), shared objects of experience (experiencing something that others also experience), coherence with other beliefs (agreement between our sense perceptions and our prior beliefs), and rationality (being able to present reasons for believing in what we have experienced).

-Sjöstedt-Hughes gives special emphasis to the shared objects of experience criterion with respect to psychedelics.
-This is because there are many commonly reported features of these states, such as unity or the subjective nature of space and time.
+Sjöstedt-Hughes gives special emphasis to the shared objects of experience criterion.
+This is because there are many commonly reported features of psychedelic states, such as unity or the subjective nature of space and time.
 He quotes the philosopher C.D.
 Broad, who remarked, “So far as [mystical experiences] agree they should be provisionally accepted as veridical unless there is some positive ground for thinking that they are not.”
 Such a view is contestable, of course.
 Furthermore, it is difficult to verify noetic experiences in those cases when they are ineffable – when the user feels no words or interpretation can be given to them at all.
 This does not necessarily mean the insights are empty and useless; only that, in our waking, consensus state of consciousness, these insights are mysteriously impenetrable.

-A case of non-genuine insight could also be the result of the hyperconnected brain caused by psychedelics, with the subsequent flood of information entering awareness being mistaken for cosmic insights or becoming one with the universal mind.
+A case of illusory insight could also be the result of psychedelics making the brain hyperconnected, with the subsequent flood of information entering awareness being mistaken for cosmic insights or becoming one with the ‘universal mind’.
 This scenario is understandable.
-The hyperconnected brain, after all, can provide an individual with unprecedented access to the mind, a multitude of novel thoughts and perspectives, and intricate and arresting visions based around life and the universe.
+The hyperconnected brain, after all, can provide an individual with unprecedented access to the mind, a multitude of novel thoughts and perspectives, and intricate and arresting visions centred on life and the universe.
 These experiences may be truly thought-provoking but they do not necessarily mean that the altered mind has become an instrument with direct access to the cosmic and infinitesimal scales of reality.
 At the same time, these experiences can align with certain truths – and it should not be surprising to find that a modulated, hyperconnected brain will sometimes produce insight and at other times produce creative falsehoods, the latter of which are often appealing because they can offer us novelty, narrative, meaning, purpose, certainty, and comfort.

 Noetic Experiences, Metaphysics, and Consciousness